Brazil–Timor-Leste relations: High-level visits

+President Luiz Inácio Lula da Silva and President José Ramos-Horta; 2008.

+President Dilma Rousseff and Prime Minister Xanana Gusmão in Brasília; March 2011.

+President Taur Matan Ruak and President Michel Temer in Lisbon; October 2016.

 Economic relations

-East Timorese President José Ramos-Horta and Brazilian President Luiz Inácio Lula da Silva in Brasília; 2023.

 These support programs primarily focused on economic development (see below) and assistance with infrastructure, such as training civil engineers and developing the electricity system.
 For example, one project established a center to enhance the human capital in technical professions and by the end of 2011 had trained 2200 professionals in the above industries.

 However, a significant commitment between the two states has been the Brazil Technical Cooperation Program (Programa de Cooperação Técnica Brasil), which includes $8 million invested in training programs on ten thematic areas: labor, justice, national security, culture, agriculture, education, governance, sports, the environment and health.
 Examples of some of these programs in education are: